-The youth residents at the HCHS suggested Osiris contact the Minneapolis Park and Recreation Board Public Parks to construct computer centers to utilize, hone, and advance their computer training.
+The youth residents at the HCHS suggested Osiris contact the Minneapolis Park & Recreation Board Public Parks to construct computer centers to utilize, hone, and advance their computer training.
 Most youth would return to their homes in urban Minneapolis and felt that working within easy commuting distance of their homes would enhance their adjustment post treatment.

 In 1998, Osiris’ Executive Director, Bill Roddy, took the idea of the youth he was mentoring and approached Minneapolis Park and Recreation Board’s Powderhorn Park Director, Corky Wiseman with the youth suggestion.
 Corky agreed to establish a collaborative relationship to build a computer center to serve the entire surrounding community members as well as employ Osiris technology program youth as entry-level tech assistants.